 In the first stanza of ‘Horses and Men in the Rain,’ the speaker begins by asking that we take the time to consider a series of images.
 He asks “us” to come and “sit by a hissing steam radiator” on “a winter’s day”.
 There, he wants to “talk”.
 The images that come to mind stray from one place and person to the next.

-The first he mentions are “milk wagon drivers and grocery delivery boys”.
+The first he mentions is “milk wagon drivers and grocery delivery boys”.
 These folks lead a simple life.
-They do manual labour, working for a living.
+They do manual labor, working for a living.
 They start off a depiction of Sandburg’s contemporary world, the recent past, and the distant past.
 These images morph together in the stanzas of the poem.

 The second stanza asks that we “keep our feet in wool slippers and mix hot punches”.
 The warmth of these lines is juxtaposed against the cold “wind” and the ice and water mentioned in the third stanza.
 The speaker’s intended listener is in a warm and cozy place, hearing about a very different experience.
 He wants to consider those less fortunate.
 Those who are outside “slipping along the icy sidewalk”.